johnfelipe/covid_19_forecast/README.md

 # Time-series based 7-days ahead forecasts of (known) confirmed cases of the novel Corona virus COVID-19 (2019-nCoV)

 **Statement**: This is just "hobby" project and forecast results *should not* be taken too seriously!
 Even though forecast performance may be reasonable for some country and some period in time.
-Don't take the numbers forecast as granted!
+Don't take the numbers forecast for granted!
 This project is mainly supposed to show what may be realized (without too much effort) with the open-source statistics and econometrics software gretl (URL: http://gretl.sourceforge.net/).

 **An automated job** retrives latest data at 3am (CET), trains a new model, computes the forecasts and uploads the new forecasting plots here to my github-repo.
 The overall job finishes in about 15 seconds on a Raspberry Pi 4 computer --- this is just an amazing piece of hardware ;-)